History

 Acquisitions

-Trifork Labs
+The Trifork Labs segment

 Trifork Labs leads Trifork Group’s venture-financed R&D activities.
 We have been active in founding, co-founding, and investing in innovative software companies for more than 20 years, and currently hold stakes in 24 active companies.